bevyengine/bevy/README.md

 ## WARNING

 Bevy is still in the _very_ early stages of development.
-APIs can and will change.
+APIs can and will change (now is the time to make suggestions!).
 Important features are missing.
-Documentation is non-existent.
+Documentation is sparse.
 Please don't build any serious projects in Bevy unless you are prepared to be broken by api changes constantly.

 ## Design Goals